ASmyth18/Leaving-Cert-CS-2024/README.md

 ## Projects

-This section will contain a list of projects that I have completed as part of my preparation for the exam.
+This section will contain a list of projects and code related to the topics above that I have completed as part of my preparation for the exam.
 (WIP)

 - Algorithms and Complexity
   - [Algorithm](Algorithms)